xxplunderxx/Student-Loan-Calculator-Backend/README.md

 linkedin.com/in/padrongiancarlo

-# Purpose
+# Requirements
-The purpose of this project was to help a student decide how to pay off their student debt by showing them their Networth over time.
-There is no user validation because we were told not to authenticate, but I added users to the DB so information could be reused for an existing user.
+Create an application that can determine the optimal amount of discretionary income the user should be putting towards Education Loans versus Saving/Investing.

+Must be able to track Net Worth based on a set of inputs and assumptions

+  Income, Expenses, Money toward Student Loans, Investments

+Include a scenario to serve as a basis for comparison

+Net Worth and assumed account growth/depletion must extend at least until loans are paid off

+Must include a minimum loan payment or Zero-balance loan date

-# Use
+# Requirements - Backend
-This backend code set up all of the API calls the frontend used to create and access data stored in User's profiles & calculation used in charts on the frontend.
+Must use MongoDB for storage

+Must use JIRA for bug/feature tracking

+Separate layers for

+  api / presentation dtos

+  data / domain models

+Api must have separate endpoints for CRUD operations and analysis

 # Tools
 Code was written in C# using the .Net framework.
 MongoDB was used as our database solution.
+I used Postman for testing and JIRA for feature tracking.